 episode Rebel With a Cause, and in a recent NZ car ad where a 'pied piper'

-Japanese car zips aside to send a stream of others plunging over the cliff.
+Japanese car dodges aside to send a stream of others plunging over the cliff.

 The farm which occupies most of the land above the cliffs seems to be rented